 - 79.6 percent of graduate degree recipients found employment, according to a 2010 survey

 Applying for and receiving financial aid can be a tricky process, but we’re here to help.
 The Office of Student Administrative Services looks forward to working with you to explore all your financial aid options.
-We're here to answer your questions about college costs and eligibility for financial assistance including scholarships, grants, loans and more.
+We're here to answer your questions about university costs and eligibility for financial assistance including scholarships, grants, loans and more.

 Contact the Office of Student Administrative Services

 The Office of Student Administrative Services provides financial aid support to students at the Mount.
 If you have questions about applying for and receiving financial aid, contact us today.

 Monday – Friday 8:30 am to 4:30 pm